alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 ## **Reader Monad for Dependency Injection (Deferred Context)**

 The **Reader monad** (sometimes called the *Environment monad*) addresses a different scenario: computations that depend on some shared *environment* or configuration.
 In C# terms, this is very much like *dependency injection*.
-Instead of spreading a configuration or dependency (like a connection string, logger, or database interface) throughout your code or using global variables, the Reader monad lets you *defer providing the dependency* until a later stage.
+The Reader monad is similar, it lets you provide a function that takes in some environment/config `Env` and then return some output.
+It allows you to *defer providing the dependency* until a later stage.
 A function can be written *assuming* an environment will be available, and only when you actually run the computation do you pass in the real environment.
 In other words, we return a *function of the environment* as our result, to be executed once the environment is known.

-In summary: Prepare a computation that will run *when* a configuration or context is provided.
+Here's an example DI'ing a ficticious `PriceConfig` class via `IPriceConfig`:

 ```csharp
 // 1) A pure configuration interface